mythz/vuedesktop/README.md

 ### [app://mythz/vuedesktop](app://mythz/vuedesktop)

-> Need to copy + paste URL in browser as GitHub doesn't allow custom URL schemes.
+> Need to copy + paste URL in browser as GitHub markdown doesn't allow custom URL links

 From the command-line: